-PROPOSAL ONE - ELECTION OF DIRECTOR
+PROPOSAL ONE - ELECTION OF DIRECTORS

-Number of Directors; Board Structure
+Number of Directors: Board Structure

 Our certificate of incorporation and bylaws provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
-Immediately prior to the Annual Meeting our board of directors will consist of five members.
+Our board of directors currently consists of five members.
 Our board of directors is divided into three staggered classes of directors as nearly equal in number as possible.
 One class is elected each year at the annual meeting of stockholders for a term of three years.
-The term of the Class I director expires at the Annual Meeting.
-The term of the Class III directors expires at the 2020 annual meeting and the term of the Class III directors expires at the 2021 annual meeting.
+The term of the Class II directors expires at the Annual Meeting.
+The term of the Class II directors expires at the 2021 annual meeting and the term of the Class I director expires at the 2022 Annual Meeting.
 After the initial terms expire, directors are expected to be elected to hold office for a three-year term or until the election and qualification of their successors in office.

-The following presents our current directors, their respective term on the board of directors, ages and positions as of April 15, 2019:
+The following presents our current directors, their respective term on the board of directors, ages and positions as of April 15, 2020:

 Name Age Position

-Class I director nominee for election at the

-2019 Annual Meeting

-Paul V. Maier (1)(2)(3) 71 Director

-Class II directors whose terms will expire at the
+Class II directors nominees for election at the

 2020 Annual Meeting

-Mark L. Baum 46 Director
+Mark L. Baum 47 Director

-Charles J. Casamento (1)(2)(3) 73 Director
+Charles J. Casamento $(1)(2)(3)$ 74 Director

 Class III directors whose terms will expire at the

 2021 Annual Meeting

 Norbert G. Riedel, Ph.D.
-(1)(2)(3) 61 Director, Chairman of the Board
+(1)(2)(3) 62 Director, Chairman of the Board

-Sean E. Brynjelsen 47 Director, President and Chief Executive Officer
+Sean E. Brynjelsen 48 Director, President and Chief Executive Officer

+Class I director nominee whose term will expire at the 2022 Annual Meeting Paul V. Maier $^{(1)(2)(3)}$ 72 Director

-- (1) Member of the audit committee
+(1) Member of the audit committee

-- (2) Member of the compensation committee
+(2) Member of the compensation committee

-- (3) Member of the nominating and corporate governance committee